Waqf-e-Jadid: Objectives

-Masih II has laid out The Two Objectives for the establishment of this scheme.
+Khalifatul Masih II has laid out The Two Objectives for the establishment of this scheme.

 Firstly, the moral training and Tabligh (propagation of Islam) among the rural Jama'ats of Pakistan.
 Secondly, he instructed to concentrate on Tabligh to the Hindu community in the Sindh province of Pakistan.

 The aim of this scheme is to create a network of Teachers (Mualimeen) who should be wholly devoted to the moral and spiritual training of the members and to provide religious education to members of rural Jama'ats, as well as to spread the message of Tauhid (Oneness of God).

-Masih III has particularly encouraged participation among children.
+Khalifatul Masih III has particularly encouraged participation among children.